THE ROLE OF BODY POSTURE

 SIDEWAYS (LATERALLY SHIFTED) MANDIBULAR POSTURE

-In some TMJ disorder patients, the mandible is also laterally displaced, because it has grown toward one side, usually accompanied by backward mandibular posture on just that side.
-The crooked jaw posture commonly begins in adolescence when a large canine or other permanent tooth erupts into a position that forces the mandible to shift sideways in order to close fully.
+In some TMJ disorder patients, the mandible is also laterally displaced, usually accompanied by backward mandibular posture on just the side to which the mandible has shifted.
+The displacement commonly begins in adolescence when a large canine or other permanent tooth erupts into a position that forces the mandible to shift sideways in order to close fully.
 Subsequently, the closing pathway and bracing position of the mandible quickly adopt the new laterally displaced location, which guides the rest of the erupting permanent teeth into positions that also fit only when the mandible is in the same laterally displaced position.
 The sideways shift into that displaced location will feel normal, because the jaw muscles become programmed to always use that position to protect the teeth and to maintain a postural position in line with it.

 TILTED HEAD POSTURE - Because the lateral mandibular shift is maintained by increased tonus of the temporalis muscle on the side of the shift, the head tips toward the side of the shift, making the opposite eye look higher in photographs.
-The lateral mandibular shift also becomes embedded in the subsequent facial growth pattern.
-Typically it lengthens that side of the face opposite the shift while compressing the face on the side of the shift, which makes the eye on the side of the shift look smaller than the other eye
+Typically the head tilt also lengthens that side of the face opposite the shift while compressing the face on the side of the shift, which makes the eye on the side of the shift look smaller than the other eye.

-IDENTIFYING DISPLACED MANDIBULAR POSTURE - requires wearing a front flat bite plate appliance nightly for a period of time during sleep in order to deprogram the jaw closing muscles that control mandibular position by removing the flow of signals that constantly programs them to always close the mandible wherever the teeth fit.
-While wearing the front flat bite plate appliance, the jaw muscles can hold the mandible in any position they choose.
+IDENTIFYING DISPLACED MANDIBULAR POSTURE - requires wearing a front flat bite plate appliance to deprogram the jaw closing muscles that control mandibular position by removing the flow of signals that constantly programs them to always close the mandible into the habitual central biting platform, where the teeth fit together.
+After deprogramming, the jaw muscles can hold the mandible in any position they choose.
 If they choose a position and posture that is different from your normal bite, your bite is probably strained, and your jaw muscles would function better if your bite (and consequently your jaw posture) were located in the new position they have chosen.

-CORRECTING DISPLACED MANDIBULAR POSTURE - usually requires making small adjustments to the bite, in conjunction with muscle retraining to reposition head posture back over the long axis of the spine, strengthen the muscles needed to hold the new mandible and head postures, and stretch the fascial restrictions that maintained the old mandible and head postures.
+CORRECTING DISPLACED MANDIBULAR POSTURE - usually requires making small adjustments to the bite, in conjunction with muscle retraining to improve head posture, strengthening the muscles needed to hold the new mandible and head postures, and stretching the fascial restrictions that maintained the old mandible and head postures.
 People with strong muscles will need more stretching, and people with weak jaw muscles will need more jaw muscle strengthening, which requires a stable bite.

 EXTENDING THE BITE TABLE - can be accomplished by shaving down portions of teeth that are too high (and therefore collide when the mandible shifts toward the improved position), building up portions of teeth that are too low (and therefore leave a gap when the mandible shifts toward the improved position), or orthodontically moving teeth.
 When a deep or steep overbite is responsible for backward mandibular posture, the contact between the top front edges of the lower front teeth and the backs of the upper front teeth is usually the feature that locks the mandible back, therefore short-term relief can be obtained by shaving down those contacts; and long-term relief can be obtained by wearing a front flat bite plate that redirects nocturnal clenching forces onto the front teeth to slowly reduce the overbite.
 In deeply curved (front to back) dental arches, the rear ends of the second molars may also get in the way and need to be shaved down.